8 Farming practices you’d think are illegal, but are not in the UK

 Farrowing crates

-Additionally, because sows are not able to move inside these tiny crates, they are forced to stand and lay in their own excrement, which can cause them to develop severe infections that most of the time will be left untreated.
+Additionally, because pigs are barely able to move inside these tiny crates, they are forced to stand and lay in their own excrement, which can cause them to develop severe infections that most of the time will be left untreated.

-Our recent investigation into a ‘quality assured’ pig farm, revealed alarming footage of sows with extremely severe infections left untreated.
+Our investigation into a ‘quality assured’ pig farm, revealed alarming footage of mother pigs with extremely severe infections left untreated.

 Premature separation of mothers and babies